Yaeyama-class minesweeper

 The Yaeyama class is the largest class of Japan Maritime Self-Defense Force minesweepers, designed for open-sea mine clearance operations.
-Three ships were built in the class, a further three ships were planned but were cancelled.
-The ships use wooden hulls to reduce their magnetic signature and is one of the largest-sized wooden hull ships designed today.
+Three ships were built in the class; a further three ships were planned but were cancelled.
+The ships use wooden hulls to reduce their magnetic signature and are some of the largest-sized wooden hull ships designed today.

 Jane's Fighting Ships notes their similarity to the U.S. Avenger-class minesweepers.

 Design

 The forecastle was stretched to more than 3/4 of the total length to suppress the increase of retention and member dimensions of the longitudinal strength.

 In order to cope with an increase in shear stress accompanying the enlargement of the ship and thickness increase, the outer plate structure has a three layer double arrow blade structure in which the inner layer plates are inclined at right angles to each other and a vertical laminate of the outer layer is stretched to this It is said.
 In the case of adopting the same double arrow blade structure as the conventional minesweeping boat, it was thought that the inner layer board thickness became 47 mm, but it is suppressed to 20 mm by this.

 The use of various tree species, seen in the list below, is the same as the Uwajima-class minesweepers.